The Future of Cars Brings Big Changes

 What is a Plug-In Hybrid?

 Similar to a regular hybrid, a plug-in hybrid vehicle (PHEV) has a combustion engine and electric motor.
-A plug-in hybrid takes regular fuel but can also be charged at home or at a charging station.
+A plug-in hybrid also consumes regular fuel but instead comes with a larger battery pack and can also be charged at home or at a charging station.

 More Information: For a plug-in hybrid, or PHEV, the name says it all.
 You can plug in your vehicle to charge its electric motor.
 Unlike the hybrid, a plug-in hybrid can run mostly on electric battery power.
-Once there is no charge left in the "tank", it will then switch over to gas-powered energy.
-The benefit of a plug-in hybrid is that your fuel savings go up even more.
-Plus, you can use charging stations or plug in at home.
+Once the battery pack's charge is low, it will then switch over to the gas engine to charge the battery and move the vehicle.
+The benefit of a plug-in hybrid is that you can charge your battery pack at charging stations or at home, allowing you to use your vehicle's electric motors more often before switching to gas.
+This makes PHEVs ideal for frequent short distance driving.

 Benefits of Hybrid Cars